openebs/website/website/src/blogs/mayastor-nvme-of-tcp-performance.md

 ## High-level overview of the experiments

 My approach in this benchmarking is very much OpenEBS Mayastor “the hard way”.
 If you want an easier to use solution that for example automates pool creation and device selection and so on - we call that offering Kubera Propel (also open source btw).
-You can learn more about Kubera Propel on the [MayaData.io](https://mayadata.io/) web site.
+You can learn more about Kubera Propel on the [MayaData.io](https://mayadata.io/) website.

 On two of the nodes, we create a pool (MSP CRD) which we use in the control plane to determine replica placement.
 To construct pools, we must have what we call a persistence layer.
 We support several ways to access this persistence layer.
 To select a particular scheme we use URIs.
 In this case we will be using today the pcie:/// scheme.
 This means that Mayastor will directly write into the NVMe devices listed above.
 The nice thing is that from the user perspective, things do not change that much.
 We simply replace disks: [‘/dev/nvme0n1’] with disks: [‘pcie:///80:00.0’].
 Note that this persistence layer is used to store the replicas of the PVC.
 Once we have this layer up and running, we will create storage classes and select that we want to use nvmf (NVMe-oF) as the transport layer between the replicas, resulting in NVMe all the way through.